-- 3) Originals may be placed in the document feeder before the test begins. - a) Products without a document feeder may make all images from a single original placed on the platen. - F) Fax Jobs: Fax jobs shall be sent via the connected phone line or line simulator immediately before performing each job.
+- 3) Originals may be placed in the document feeder before the test begins. - a) Products without a document feeder may make all images from a single original placed on the platen.

-8.3 Measurement Procedures
+7.2 Measurement Procedures

-- A) Measurement of TEC shall be conducted according to Table 8 for printers, fax machines, digital duplicators with print capability, and MFDs with print capability, and Table 9 for copiers, digital duplicators without print capability, and MFDs without print capability, subject to the following provisions: - 1) Paper: There shall be sufficient paper in the UUT to perform the specified print or copy jobs. - 2) Duplexing: Products shall be tested in simplex mode, unless the speed of duplex mode output is greater than the speed of simplex mode output, in which case they will be tested in duplex mode.
+- A) Measurement of TEC shall be conducted according to Table 8 for printers, digital duplicators, and MFDs with print capability, and Table 9 for digital duplicators and MFDs without print capability, subject to the following provisions: - 1) Paper: There shall be sufficient paper in the UUT to perform the specified print or copy jobs. - 2) Duplexing: Products shall be tested in simplex mode, unless the speed of duplex mode output is greater than the speed of simplex mode output, in which case they shall be tested in duplex mode.
 In all cases, the mode in which the unit was tested and the print speed used must be documented.
 Originals for copying shall be simplex images. - 3) Energy Measurement Method: All measurements shall be recorded as accumulated energy over time, in Wh; all time shall be recorded in minutes. - a) "Zero meter" references may be accomplished by recording the accumulated energy consumption at that time rather than physically zeroing the meter.